sketchplugins/plugin-directory/README.md

 - [Potrace](https://github.com/perrysmotors/sketch-potrace), by Giles Perry: Convert bitmaps to vector graphics
 - [Presto Dom Gen](https://github.com/iarthstar/presto-dom-code), by iarthstar: Generates Presto Dom Code from Sketch Layers.
 - [Primary Sync](https://github.com/Primary-app/primary-sync), by Primary: Sync your Sketch designs 💎 with Primary's user flows and design documents.
-- [Print Export](https://github.com/sketch-hq/print-export-sketchplugin), by Sketch: Export artboards or pages to a PDF for printing
 - [Prism](https://github.com/ment-mx/prism), by Lalo Mrtnz: Creates a beautiful artboard color palette with all your 'Document Colors' and their respective color label in a variety of formats.
 - [projecthuddle](https://github.com/ajgagnon/projecthuddle-sketch-sync), by Andre Gagnon:
 - [Prototypes Invision ↔︎ Sketch](https://github.com/mathieudutour/prototypes-invision-sketch), by mathieudutour: Translate your prototyping links back and forth between Sketch and Invision